metalwarrior665/actor-results-checker/README.md

 - In the end, the report from all batches is merged together and saved as `OUTPUT` to the default Key Value store.

 ### Usage
-- Requires very little memory.
-128 MB for a small dataset.
-Add more for increased speed.
+- For smaller datasets you can use 128 MB memory but if it fails with an 137 error code (out of memory), you will need to increase it.
+Add more memory for increased speed.
 Maximum effective memory is usually about 4 GB since the checker can use just one CPU core.
-- *add examples of runtime costs*
 - If the report would be too big to be saved or opened, just run a few smaller runs of this actor using `limit` and `offset` parameters.

+#### Compute units (CU) consumption examples
+- 10000 items (complex check) - 0.005 CU (few seconds)
+- 100000 items (complext check) - 0.05 (one minute, computation is instant but loading items take time)

 ### Input
 This actor expects a JSON object as an input.
 You can also set it up in a visual UI on Apify.
 You can find examples in the Input and Example Run tabs of the actor page in Apify Store.